stargately/stargately-docs/blog/2022-04-07-blockroma-v0.1.0.md

 ## Key Features

-- View transaction data on Ethereum web3 compatible blockchains.
+- View transaction data on EVM compatible blockchains.
 - Easy to find data for particular TX hashes, addresses, or blocks.
 - Developer-friendly with an open GraphQL API.